-Forestry
+Turfgrass Management

-Course Code: 18502G1001 1 Credit
+Course Code: 18054G1000 1 Credit

-Prerequisite: Fundamental of Agriscience or Horticulture Course Fee: \$20
+Prerequisite: Fundamental of Agriscience or Horticulture Science Course Fee: \$20

 Science

-This course is designed to inform students about forestry management, woodlands conservation, and wood technology.
-Topics include safety, history, dendrology, silviculture practices, protection of forests, forestry equipment, forest products and marketing, tree measurement, and mapping.
-Students will complete the Forestry Worker Certification credential as a part of this course.
+Turfgrass Management prepares students to install and maintain turfgrass in a variety of settings.
+Topics in Turfgrass Management include turfgrass identification, establishment, maintenance, tools and equipment, and business management.
+Students enrolled in the course will explore local applications of turf management and will complete the Turfgrass Management Certification credential.
 Membership in the Auburn FFA Chapter is highly encouraged for this course.
 FFA is a national organization that provides students with opportunities to compete in contests, take part in service learning, build leadership skills, explore a variety of careers, and pursue scholarships.